BenjaminAnding/ENGL365PROJ4/_classPages/MATH362.markdown

 Algebra of n-tuples and matrices.
 Vector spaces with emphasis on n-tuples.
 Basis and dimension.
 Change of coordinates.
 Eigenvalues and eigenvectors.

 # Summary:
 In linear algebra, you’ll learn about matrices, vectors, and all the things you can do with them.
+3 Credit hours, 3 Lecture hours.

 # Difficulty:  6/10